We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Power source: Some devices use rechargeable batteries, while others use disposable ones.
-A person should consider how long a full charge can last if they use it continuously, and how cost-effective units will be if they need to regularly replace batteries.
+A person should consider how long a full charge can last if they use it continuously and how cost-effective units will be if they need to replace batteries regularly.

 - EMS: Some TENS units have EMS functions as well.
 EMS may help strengthen and stimulate muscles and may be ideal for rehabilitation and improving sports performance.
 A 2020 study found EMS effective in improving the quality of life and physical outcomes in people with advanced stages of cancer.

-Below, we answer some of the top frequently asked questions about TENS units.
+Below, we answer some of the most frequently asked TENS unit questions.